Chitrangada Singh

-Chitrangda Singh (born 30 August 1975) is an Indian actress who works primarily in Hindi films.
+Chitrangda Singh (born 30 August 1976) is an Indian actress who works primarily in Hindi films.
 She made her acting debut with the crime drama Hazaaron Khwaishein Aisi (2005), which earned her the Bollywood Movie Award for Best Female Debut.

-Singh is known for her appearance in the crime thriller Yeh Saali Zindagi (2011), the romantic comedies Desi Boyz (2011) and I, Me Aur Main (2013), the financial thriller Baazaar (2018), the crime thriller Bob Biswas (2021) and the mystery thriller Gaslight (2023).
-She turned producer with the sports drama Soorma (2018).
+Singh is known for her appearance in the crime thriller Yeh Saali Zindagi (2011), the romantic comedies Desi Boyz (2011) and I, Me Aur Main (2013), the financial thriller Baazaar (2018), the crime thriller Bob Biswas (2021) and the mystery thriller Gaslight (2023).She turned producer with the sports drama Soorma (2018).
 Singh has since appeared in the series Modern Love Mumbai (2022) and Khakee: The Bengal Chapter (2025).
 From 2001 to 2014, Singh was married to golfer Jyoti Randhawa with whom she has a son.

 Early life and family

-Singh was born on 30 August 1975 in Jodhpur, Rajasthan, growing up there as well as in Kota, Rajasthan, and also Bareilly and Sophia Girls' School, Meerut in Uttar Pradesh, the latter city being the last where her father, Col. Niranjan Singh, an ex-Indian Army officer with a transferable job, was posted.
+Singh was born on 30 August 1975 in Meerut, Uttar Pradesh, growing up there as well as in Kota, Rajasthan, and also Bareilly and Sophia Girls' School, Meerut in Uttar Pradesh, the latter city being the last where her father, Col. Niranjan Singh, an ex-Indian Army officer with a transferable job, was posted.
 Her brother Digvijay Singh Chahal is a golfer.
 After her schooling in Meerut at Sophia Girls' School, she completed her graduation in Home Science (food and nutrition) from Lady Irwin College, New Delhi.

 Career

 Breakthrough and struggles (2005-2010)

 Singh in 2008 promoting her film Sorry Bhai!

 Singh began her career as a model before making the transition to the silver screen.
-After completing her graduation, she began modeling.
+After completing her graduation, she began modelling.
 She later drew attention after performing in the music video Sunset Point by Gulzar, followed by a music video with Abhijeet Bhattacharya.

 Singh made her film debut with Sudhir Mishra's Hazaaron Khwaishein Aisi in 2005.
 The film received critical acclaim and was a box office average.
 Singh played Geeta, a college student and social worker opposite Kay Kay Menon.
 Sukanya Verma stated, "Chitrangada is definitely someone to watch out for.
 She is a complete natural who zaps the camera with a passionate performance."
 John Pancake of The Washington Post noted her for giving "her character a deep sense of dignity and decency."
 Her next release, Kal: Yesterday and Tomorrow was a critical and commercial failure.

 Following a three year hiatus, Singh returned to films opposite Sanjay Suri in Onir's Sorry Bhai!.
 Its release over the weekend of the Mumbai terror attacks and was a failure at the box office.
 This failure led to another two years break from acting.